Setting up monorepo support

 🚀 How It Works

 If Terracotta is already installed in your repository, no extra configuration is needed.
-Simply open a pull request, and Terracotta will:
+Open a pull request, and Terracotta will:

 You'll see something like: